-- ► Enable/disable the EtherNet/IP function in the device. - Activate/deactivate the read/write capability of the EtherNet/IP protocol. - Download the Electronic Data Sheet (EDS) file from the device.
+- Enable/disable the EtherNet/IP function in the device. - Specify a VLAN which forwards the EtherNet/IP packets exclusively. - Activate/deactivate the read/write capability of the EtherNet/IP protocol. - Download the Electronic Data Sheet (EDS) file from the device.